Is learning French worth it in 2025?

 Canada's Express Entry System awards extra points for French proficiency:

-Path to citizenship: French proficiency can shorten your pathway to Canadian permanent residence.
+French proficiency can shorten your pathway to Canadian permanent residence.

 10. Learning French Boosts Your Brain 🧠